lulle2007200/SwitchSDSetup/README.md

 ### --device [value]
 Value can be
 - The path to the device you want to use.
 - switch.
-If value is switch, the script will try to use the SD card inserted into the switch in rcm mode connected to the pc.
-If no SD card is present in the connected switch or if no switch in rcm mode is found, the script will abort.
+If value is switch, the script will look for a switch in RCM mode attached to the pc and try to use the inserted SD card.
+If no SD card is inserted or it fails to detect a switch in RCM mode, the script will abort.
 If you dont provide this option, the script will list all available storage devices.
 You can choose the device you want to use.

 ### --no-format